Contraception Self-Advocacy

 There are many factors to consider when choosing the contraceptive method that’s best for you, your lifestyle, and your reproductive goals.
 Before your appointment, consider what you want from your birth control.
 If you’re currently using contraception, consider what you like and don’t like about it.
 These questions can help guide you:

-• Would you like to become pregnant in the future and, if so, when?
+- Would you like to become pregnant in the future, and if so, when?

-• Are you at-risk of losing health insurance in the next year?
+- Are you at risk of losing health insurance in the next year?

 Doing your research doesn’t mean you have to arrive at the appointment knowing the exact method you want.
 But, having a good idea of what you’re looking for and what you hope to get out of your contraception will help guide you and your medical practitioner to a method that will work best for you.